Skip to main content

 Communicate with the Landlord

-If a 1099-MISC overstates rent income, such as including prepaid rent not yet received by the landlord, notify the same to the landlord.
+If a Form 1099-MISC overstates rent income, such as including prepaid rent not yet received by the landlord, notify the landlord.
 The landlord can then decide whether to report the full amount and adjust their taxable income or request a corrected 1099-MISC.

 The IRS offers two ways to correct reporting errors on 1099-MISC Box 1, depending on the type of error.